-In addition, in the fourth quarter of fiscal 2022, the Mexican federal tax authority issued a tax assessment on the Company's subsidiary in Mexico for fiscal 2016 import taxes, value added taxes and custom processing fees of \$17.0 million, plus surcharges, fines and penalties of \$67.7 million for a total assessment of \$84.7 million.
-The Company disagrees with such tax assessment and has filed an administrative appeal before the legal division of the Mexican federal tax authority challenging the validity of the tax assessment.
-While the Company is unable to ascertain the ultimate outcome of this matter, based on the information currently available, the Company disagrees with such tax assessment and has filed an administrative available, the Company sis unable to ascertain the ultimate resolution of this matter, based on the information current available, and company is unable to reasonably assess an estimate or range of estimates of any potential losses.
+In addition, in the fourth quarter of fiscal 2022, the Mexican federal tax authority issued a tax assessment on the Company's subsidiary in Mexico for fiscal 2016 import taxes, value added taxes and custom processing fees of \$17.0 million, plus surcharges, fines and penalties of \$67.7 million for a total assessment of \$84.7 million, which accrues interest and other charges.
+The Company disagrees with such tax assessment and is challenging the validity of the tax assessment through an appeal process.
+While the Company is unable to ascertain the ultimate outcome of this matter, based on the information currently available, the Company believes that a loss with respect to this matter is neither probable nor remote.
+Given the uncertainty associated with the ultimate resolution of this matter, the Company is unable to reasonably assess an estimate or range of estimates of any potential losses.